lucasjoliveau/doc/es/developer/tutorials/website.md

     </template>

-Restart Odoo and update the views, reload the teacher’s page and… the field is invisible since it contains nothing.
+Restart Konvergo ERP and update the views, reload the teacher’s page and… the field is invisible since it contains nothing.

 For record fields, templates can use a special `t-field` directive which